 Supplies: 2 empty water bottles, 4 buckets 🪣

-How to Play: The first player will dunk their water bottle into a full bucket of water, filling it to the top and tossing it to their teammate across the yard.
-The teammate that catches the water bottle will empty the remaining water into an empty bucket.
-Then, players switch roles.
+How to Play: Ready, set, TOSS!
+Player 1 will dunk their water bottle into a full bucket of water, filling it and tossing it to their teammate across the yard.
+Player 2 then catches the water bottle and empties it into their empty bucket.
+Then, players run across the yard and switch roles.

-How to Win: Continue this Water Olympics relay until one team fills their bucket to the fill line, noted by a piece of tape or a marker.
-The first team to fill up their bucket wins! 🏅 Award points to the winning team and add them to your Scorecard!
+How to Win: 🏅 Continue this relay until one team fills their bucket to the “fill line”, noted by a piece of tape or a marker.
+The first team to fill up their bucket wins!
+Award points to the winning team and add them to your Water Olympics Scorecard!

 Supplies: 2 plastic cups 🥤 and 2 buckets 🪣

-Prep: Form a line of players for each team.
-Place a full bucket at the front of each line and an empty bucket at the back.
+- Place a full bucket of water at the front of each line and an empty bucket in the back.

-How to Win: The cycle continues until time is called. 🏅 Team with the most water in their bucket when time’s up wins!
-Add points to the Scorecard.
+How to Win:🏅 Set a time limit.
+The cycle continues until time is called.
+The Team with the most water in their bucket when time’s up wins!
+Add designated amount of points to your Water Olympics Scorecard.

 5. Dizzy Waiter

-Supplies: 1 sponge 🧽 and a bucket of water
+Supplies: 1 sponge 🧽 , 1 bucket of water 🪣

 Prep: Fill a bucket with water and soak the sponge.
 Have players sit in a circle on the grass.

 How to Win: 🏅 Play just for laughs or give points to the team with the most successful “catches”!
-Add them to the Scorecard.
+Add them to your Water Olympics Scorecard.

 8. Sponge Dodgeball